egeaybars123/starknet-js-examples/2. Crowdfunding/README.md

             _token_addr: ContractAddress,
             _goal: u256
         ) {
+            //We do not want the users to enter an empty address for the beneficiary.
+            //The reason: funds would not be withdrawable. assert(_beneficiary != contract_address_const::<0>(), 'Empty address');

             let new_campaign_no: u64 = self.campaign_no.read() + 1;
             self.campaign_no.write(new_campaign_no); //update current campaign_no
             let new_campaign: Campaign = Campaign {
                 name: _name,
                 beneficiary: _beneficiary,